dkdam/Tic-Tac-Toe/README.md

 ## Introduction

-This is my first **Project** from GA(General Assembly).
+This is one of my first **Project**.
 The first project of the course was to create a simple _Tic Tac Toe_ game.
 It's a simple game that require us to use the skill that we have learnt in the last 2-3 weeks since the beginning of our course.

 This game have the following rules: